filipe-santos-rh/nfs-server-pod/README.md

 - Create a second Pod that will consume the same `pvc` previously mounted on the demo pod.

 #### Accesses
-To properly run the NFS server, the container does required the SCC privileged.
+To properly run the NFS server, the container requires SCC privileged.
 To avoid elavated accesses being granted to the Default Storage Account, we created a NFS Service Account and granted the accesses to that Service Account only.

+We also granted the admin role to the NFS Service Account on the Storage namespace only.

 To automate the creation of the Persistent Volume and Persistent Volume Claim, we are leveraging the NFS Service Account.
 We had to grant the Service Account the folowing role: `system:persistent-volume-provisioner` on the storage namespace.